a-griffiths/AutoSpec/README.md

 **v.1.0.1:** July 23, 2018

 * Added DATA_EXT parameter for user to specify data and/or variance datacube extensions.
+* Cleaned up some code.
+* Added citation information to README

 **v.1.0.0:** July 5, 2018